Atatakaze/BuretteMotor/README.md

 # BuretMotor
+PATH = "~/Documents/TEL-lab/RedWine/"
+Program:
-PATH="~/Documents/TEL-lab/RedWine/"  &lt;Using Raspberry Pi to control the motor that is installed on a buret.>
+  Using Raspberry Pi to control the motor that is installed on a buret.